Kokanee salmon: Genetic and morphological diversity

-Identification, life cycle, and development
+Identification, lifecycle, and development

-While size range of kokanee is often lake-specific and depends on many factors, in typical populations the kokanee grows to an average size of 9–12 in with an average weight of 1 lb.
-In bodies of water with more favorable conditions it can reach a size of up to 20 in and weigh 3–5 lb.
+While size range of kokanee is often lake-specific and depends on many factors, in typical populations, the kokanee grows to a typical size of 9–12 in with an average weight of 1 lb.
+In bodies of water with more favorable conditions, it can reach a size up to 20 in and weigh 3–5 lb.
 The largest documented kokanee, caught by hand in Lower Arrow Lake in British Columbia in 2015, weighed 12.1 lb.
-Adult kokanee can be found in open water where the thermocline is around 50 F. They can have anywhere between 29–40 gill rakers.
-As a fish that inhabits freshwater throughout their lifecycle they are often smaller than their sea-going sockeye relatives, due to less food availability.
-Size is the most significant morphological distinction between the kokanee and the sockeye, but gill raker count can differ from sockeye salmon as well.
+Adult kokanee can be found in open water where the thermocline is around 50 F. They can have between 29 and 40 gill rakers.
+As fish that inhabit fresh water throughout their lifecycle, they are often smaller than their sea-going sockeye relatives, due to less food availability.
+Size is the most significant morphological distinction between the kokanee and the sockeye, but gill raker count can differ from sockeye salmon, as well.
 The main food source of this fish is plankton.
-“Kokanee have blue backs and silver sides and unlike other salmon and trout, except chum salmon, sockeye and kokanee lack distinct dark spots on their backs and tail fins.
-In addition, when compared to other trout, they have finer scales, larger eyes, and deeply forked tail”.
+"Kokanee have blue backs and silver sides and unlike other salmon and trout, except chum salmon, sockeye and kokanee lack distinct dark spots on their backs and tail fins.
+In addition, when compared to other trout, they have finer scales, larger eyes, and a deeply forked tail".

-The typical life cycle of the kokanee is similar to that of other salmon.
-They are born in a stream and migrate down to a lake where they will spend most of their adult lives.
+The typical lifecycle of the kokanee is similar to that of other salmon.
+They are born in a stream and migrate down to a lake where they spend most of their adult lives.
 Kokanee typically live for four years in a lake before heading back to spawning grounds to spawn and die.
-However, population longevity can vary between 2–7 years.
-A kokanee can spawn in a variety of different time periods called runs.
+However, population longevity can vary between two and seven years.
+A kokanee can spawn in a variety of different times called runs.
 Individual populations can have multiple runs associated with the kokanee in a lake and occur from August to February.
 Some kokanee have been seen spawning in April.
 The female kokanee creates a nest called a redd.
-She will lay around 1,000 eggs, depending on food availability.
+She then lays around 1,000 eggs, depending on food availability.
 Eggs hatch within 110 days, and the juveniles swim out to the lake.

-During spawning, the males turn bright red and develop a humped back and an elongated jaw similar to the male sockeye salmon.
-Females also don a dark red hue during the breeding season, which also corresponds with the breeding season of sockeye salmon.
+Through most of the kokanee's lifecycle, differentiating between the male and female salmon can be difficult.
+When they spawn, the male salmon become distinctly different; the males turn bright red and develop a humped back and an elongated jaw similar to the male sockeye salmon.
+Females also take on a dark red hue during the breeding season, which also corresponds with the breeding season of sockeye salmon.

 Competition with introduced lake trout can lead to a decline in kokanee populations during the summer.
 Lake trout are predatory and will eat young kokanee.
-Predation by lake trout accounted for 83 percent of the 88 percent decline in kokanee populations in Lake Chelan, Washington.
-Other factors such as pollution, habitat loss, and warming global temperatures put the kokanee at risk in some areas.
+Predation by lake trout accounted for 83 of the 88% decline in kokanee populations in Lake Chelan, Washington.
+Other factors, such as pollution, habitat loss, and warming global temperatures, put the kokanee at risk in some areas.